mindspore-lab/mindyolo/GETTING_STARTED.md

   [model zoo](MODEL_ZOO.md),
   for example, `./configs/yolov7/yolov7.yaml`.
 2. Download the corresponding pretrain checkpoint from the link in the README of each model.
-3. We provide `./tools/run.py` that is able to demo builtin configs.
+3. We provide `infer.py` that is able to demo builtin configs.
 Run it with:

 ```
-python ./tools/run.py \
+python infer.py \
   --config ./configs/yolov7/yolov7.yaml \
-  --task=detect \
   --device_target=Ascend \
   --weight=MODEL.WEIGHTS \
-  --input_img input.jpg
+  --image_path /PATH/TO/IMAGE.jpg
 ```

-The configs are made for training, therefore we need to specify `MODEL.WEIGHTS` to a model from model zoo for evaluation.
+The configs are made for training, therefore we need to specify `MODEL.WEIGHTS` to a model from model zoo for inference.
 This command will run the inference and show visualizations in an OpenCV window.

-For details of the command line arguments, see `run.py -h` or look at its source code to understand its behavior.
+For details of the command line arguments, see `infer.py -h` or look at its source code to understand its behavior.
 Some common arguments are:
 * To run on cpu, modify device_target to CPU.
 * To save outputs to a directory (for images), use --output_img.

 ### Training & Evaluation in Command Line

-We provide two scripts in "tools/run.py" and "tools/scripts/run_**.sh", that are made to train all the configs provided in MindYOLO.
+We provide two scripts in "train.py", "test.py" and "tools/run_**.sh",
+that are made to train all the configs provided in MindYOLO.
 You may want to use it as a reference to write your own training script.

-Compared to 'run.py', 'run_train.sh' and 'run_eval.sh' can provide simpler
+Compared to 'train.py', 'test.py', 'run_train.sh' and 'run_test.sh' can provide simpler
 parallel training and input parameters.

-To train a model with "run.py"/"run_train.sh", first setup the corresponding datasets following [configs/data/README.md](configs/data/README.md), then run:
+To train a model with "train.py" / "run_train.sh", first
+setup the corresponding datasets following [configs/data/README.md](configs/data/README.md), then run: